-Bolton Council are happy to support the Greater Manchester Levy Matchmaking Service.
-SME organisations who wish to recruit Apprentices or upskill existing members of staff can use the service to find levy paying employers who are willing to transfer funding to pay the full cost of Apprenticeship standards on behalf of other Employers.
+Bolton Council support the Greater Manchester Levy Matchmaking Service.
+SME organisations who wish to recruit apprentices or upskill existing members of staff can use the service to find levy paying employers who are willing to transfer funding to pay the full cost of Apprenticeship standards on behalf of other Employers.

 Any funded apprentice must be working within Bolton.